jorgefranconunes/tea/00README-developers.txt

 according to the Tea site's instructions.

-4. Update the relase on the Subversion repository
+4. Update the release on the Subversion repository

     svn cp -m 'Tea 4.Y.Z release.' \
          -r NNN \